MicrosoftDocs/power-automate-docs/articles/minit/variants-filter.md

 :::image type="content" alt-text="Screenshot of one variant selected." source="media/variant-filter-example-2.png":::

 To select a discontinuous group of variants or to select variants by their number, you can select specific variants on the right.
 Select a variant to select/remove it from the list.
-To make the selection of variants easier, use the selection buttons to select all variants, to cancel the selection of all variants, and to invert the selected variants.
+To make the selection of variants easier, use the selection buttons to select all variants, and to cancel the selection of all variants.